-Trump Considered An Invasion of Venezuela, The Independent Says
+Trump Considered An Invasion Of Venezuela, ‘The Independent’ Reports

 “Mind your own business and solve your own problems, Mr. Trump!” roared Nicolas Maduro Guerra, who is the son of the Venezuelan leader, speaking before the handpicked constituent assembly.

-“If Venezuela were attacked, the rifles will arrive in New York, Mr Trump,” Guerra said.
+“If Venezuela were attacked, the rifles will arrive in New York, Mr. Trump,” Guerra said.
 “We will take the White House.”